Niagara Bottling

 Niagara Bottling, LLC is an American manufacturer of bottled water and soft drinks based in Diamond Bar, California.
 They produce private label bottled water for a number of companies across North America.
 They operate more than 50 bottling plants in both the United States and Mexico, and employs more than 7,000 team members worldwide.
 As of 2017, Niagara was the largest supplier of private label bottled water in North America.
+Alongside producing for private label brands, the company also distributes water under their Niagara brand.

 Company history

 The company was founded in 1963 in Irvine, California, by Andrew Peykoff Sr. and is currently run by Andy Peykoff II.
 Niagara began producing private label bottled water in the 1990s and has since gone national.
 Their private label clients include big box retailers, grocery stores, and convenience stores including Walmart, Costco and Meijer.
 In 2017, Niagara bought the bottling component of Pennsylvania based First Quality Water & Beverage.
 They subsequently closed the bottling plant, but retained the distribution network and private label bottling contracts.